Aultmore distillery: History

-It reopened again after World War I ended, and was bought by John Dewar and sons in 1923.
+It reopened again after World War I ended, and was bought by John Dewar & Sons, Ltd. in 1923.
 Shortly thereafter, in 1925, it was bought by Distiller Company.
 It changed hands again in 1930, when it was bought by Scottish Malt Distillers.

 The distillery was in the 1950s one of the first to use the draff, a wasteproduct of whisky production, as animal feed.